iBManu/Taskpp/README.md

 * `taskpp list`: This command displays a list of all available tasks.

 * `taskpp help`: This command provides a list of the program's commands and their usage.

-* `taskpp options`: This command allows you to change your program directory and default text editor.

 * `taskpp version`: This command retrieves the version of **Taskpp** that you have installed.